 As mentioned earlier, not all exercises affect T levels in the same way.
 Here are some of the best exercises that can help increase testosterone.

 Resistance exercises are a proven way to increase short- and long-term testosterone levels.

 A study found that men who did regular weightlifting 3 days a week, 3 sets of 8 to 10 weightlifting reps had higher levels of testosterone levels after a workout and over a long time.

 1. Healthy Fats

 Healthy fats are needed to boost testosterone levels.
 Several studies found that when men increased their healthy fat intake, testosterone and free testosterone also increased.
-This shows you you need to add healthy fats which includes Avocado, Flaxseeds, nuts, walnuts, butter and fish.
+This shows you need to add healthy fats which include Avocado, Flaxseeds, nuts, walnuts, butter, and fish.

 To boost testosterone levels, it’s important to consume the required amount of protein sources.
 Eating good-quality protein sources also helps you prevent overeating.
-Healthy proteins include: chicken breast, eggs, beans, lentils, nuts, whey protein.
+Healthy proteins include chicken breast, eggs, beans, lentils, nuts, and whey protein.